 Anthony did his homework before applying to naturopathic medical school.
 He reached out to local NDs and naturopaths, visited accredited schools, attended health fairs, and read about naturopathic research.

-“I got to know a traditional naturopath whose practice was largely an extension of their Native American traditions, practicing natural medicine on sacred land that had been protected, preserved, and passed down over hundreds of years by generations of healers since before the Europeans arrived on this continent.
+“I got to know a traditional naturopath whose practice was largely an extension of their sacred Native American traditions, practicing natural medicine that had been protected, preserved, and passed down over hundreds of years by generations of healers since before the Europeans arrived on this continent.
 I also got to know a naturopathic physician who graduated from an accredited medical school.
 They were different experiences from different tracks in naturopathic medicine, but both were linked by the same principles.

 I took it as a very positive and encouraging sign that within months of being accepted into the ND program, Pennsylvania (my home state) became a registered state for naturopathic physicians.
 Hopefully the step to becoming a licensed state is soon to follow.”

 What is your favorite thing about school?
 What surprised you?

 “I never expected all of the memorable and remarkable life experiences, or the chances they provide to connect so profoundly with so many admirable people.
 UBSNM has an incredible team of teachers and clinical supervisors, who bring such eclectic and impressive medical and life experience to the table.
 It’s such an honor and pleasure to learn from this group of people.
 They’re true mentors in medicine, and in life.
 They inspire and teach me so much.
 The same is true for the students in the program.
 I could have never predicted meeting so many amazingly talented and skilled people, and getting the chance to forge such close relationships.
 You can’t help but become a family with your classmates.
 Getting our white coats together was a true highlight of my life.
 Upperclassmen have taken me under their wings and encouraged my development in the clinic.

 Additionally, Anthony has found the Bridgeport community to be vibrant and full of opportunities.